Diego De Leo: World Health Organization

 De Leo presented findings from his dissertation on Sunset Depression to members of the World Health Organization (WHO) in Geneva.
 In 1991, he was invited to organize a meeting in Padua, Italy, on the future of global mental health.
 He continued collaborating with WHO, researching various topics including depression and stress-related conditions, and participating in international committees and task forces focused on improving the quality of suicide mortality data.

-In collaboration with WHO Headquarters and the European Office, De Leo studied quality of life, particularly among the elderly.
+In collaboration with the WHO Headquarters and the European Office, De Leo studied quality of life, particularly among the elderly.
 Alongside David Jenkins, he developed PEQOL, an evaluation tool for assessing quality of life in older adults.
 Later, in partnership with Jouko Lönnqvist, René Diekstra, and Marco Trabucchi, he co-created the LEIPAD quality of life assessment.
 In 1995, De Leo co-chaired the WHOQOL project, which aimed to develop a standardized instrument for measuring health-related quality of life.

 De Leo was a member of the WHO/EURO Multi-Centre Study on Suicidal Behaviour from 1988 to 2001 and directed the WHO Collaborating Centre for Research and Training in Suicide Prevention at the University of Padua from 1997 to 2002.

 In 2001, De Leo initiated the WHO/SUPRE-MISS study, which collected data from China, Iran, Vietnam, Brazil, South Africa, Estonia, India, and Sri Lanka.
 The study highlighted the critical role of continuity of care in reducing suicide mortality.
 During his tenure as president of the International Association for Suicide Prevention (IASP), De Leo founded World Suicide Prevention Day in 2003.
 Held annually on 10 September, this global event raises awareness about suicide prevention and emphasizes that suicide is preventable.

 In 2005, De Leo was appointed director of the newly established WHO Collaborating Centre for Research and Training in Suicide Prevention at Griffith University in Australia.
 In 2006, he also became director of the Australian Institute for Suicide Research and Prevention (AISRAP) at Griffith University.
 That same year, he helped launch the Suicide Trends in At-Risk Territories (START) study, in collaboration with the WHO Western Pacific Regional Office.
 This study involved 22 countries.

 De Leo co-authored a chapter on self-directed violence in the 2002 World Report on Violence and Health.
-He also authored the Blue Booklet Series, WHO guidelines for media professionals on reporting suicide data and recording non-fatal suicidal behavior, and contributed to the suicide prevention module of the WHO mhGAP program.
+He also authored the Blue Booklet Series, WHO guidelines for media professionals on reporting suicide data and recording non-fatal suicidal behaviour, and contributed to the suicide prevention module of the WHO mhGAP program.